-- 19. A preliminary stock assessment using CASAL was first presented during the 2013 meeting of WG-FSA (WG-FSA-13/05). - 20.
-WG-FSA-14/36 Rev. 1 presented the results of an updated stock assessment of D. eleginoides at Crozet Islands (Subarea 58.6 inside the French EEZ).
-The model included estimated levels of depredation by orca (Orcinus orca) from GAM analyses of the fishery data.
-WG-FSA-14 welcomed this updated stock assessment, which addressed stability issues with data weighting in the model, model fits and some parameters estimated at bounds present in the previous iteration (SC-CAMLR-XXXII, Annex 6, paragraph 4.63). - 21.
-WG-FSA-14 recommended that age frequencies be included once age data are available and that year-class strength be estimated as a sensitivity analysis.
-It further recommended that alternative estimates of whale depredation, as estimated in WG-FSA-14/10, be investigated further.
+- 19. A preliminary stock assessment using CASAL was first presented during the 2013 meeting of the Working Group on Fish Stock Assessment (WG-FSA) (WG-FSA-13/05). - 20.
+WG-FSA-15/69 presented an updated stock assessment of D. eleginoides at Crozet Islands (Subarea 58.6 inside the French EEZ).
+The model included estimated levels of depredation by killer whales from generalised additive model (GAM) analyses of the fishery data and 10% of total catch depredation by killer whale in the predictions. - 21.
+WG-FSA-15 recommended that the annual depredation calculations be presented in future stock assessment papers and further work on growth estimation with inter-laboratory comparisons of fish age estimates from otoliths.
+It recommended also to investigate the use of a uniform-log prior for $B_0$ , the use of a lognormal prior for year-class strength (YCS), double-normal plateau selectivity ogives, and the application of YCS variability in stock projections.